Quantum simulation of battery materials using ionic pseudopotentials

-Here, we focus on the use of \emph{ionic pseudopotentials} (PPs) which have proven to be highly accurate for simulating materials~\cite{lejaeghere2016reproducibility}.
-They are typically generated from all-electron atomic calculations performed using density functional theory.
+Ionic PPs are typically generated from all-electron atomic calculations performed using density functional theory.
 Due to the spherical symmetry of the Coulomb potential, the pseudo wave functions, $\phi_{lm}(\bm{r})=\phi_l(r)Y_{lm}(\phi, \theta)$, are eigenstates of the angular momentum operator and characterized by the quantum numbers $(l, m)$.
 Starting from a pseudo wave function ansatz, $\phi_l(r)$, the effective model potential, $u_l(r)$, is found by inverting the radial Schr\"odinger equation~\cite{troullier1990straightforward, hamann1979norm, kerker1980non, bachelet1982pseudopotentials}.
 Norm-conserving PPs~\cite{troullier1991efficient} are obtained from pseudo wave functions enclosing the same charge as the true wave function in the core region $r<r_c$, where $r_c$ denotes a core radius around the nucleus.
 Finally, the ionic PP is obtained by removing the screening effects due to the valence electrons in the atom.
 This is referred to as ``unscreening'' the pseudopotential, which makes the PP transferable to different atomic environments~\cite{louie1982nonlinear, engel2001role}.

 The general form of the pseudopotential operator is \cite{kohanoff2006electronic, martin2020electronic}

 where $u^\text{loc}:=u^\text{loc}(r)$ is a local potential, i.e., obtained by evaluating a simple function at point $r$.
 It represents a screened Coulomb potential which joins smoothly the all-electron atomic potential at some radius $r<r_c$.
 The second operator in~\cref{eq:pp_op_2} is defined as